Canola oil contains trans fats, inflammatory omega-6 fats, and free radicals that increase the risk for mental health problems. Learn how to avoid it.

 One of the worst things about using canola oil is the missed opportunity cost of adding some very healthy fats to your diet instead.

-Every time you pour canola-based dressing on your salad, you are not using extra virgin olive oil — one of the healthiest foods on the planet.
+Every time you pour canola-based dressing on your salad, you are not using extra virgin olive oil — an essential ingredient in the healthy Mediterranean style of eating.

 Every time you cook with canola oil, you are missing out on the chance to consume more brain-boosting coconut oil.

-Coconut oil’s MCTs act as a backup source of energy for your brain when blood glucose is low.
+Coconut oil’s MCTs act as a backup source of energy for the brain when blood glucose is low.

 It’s this property that makes coconut oil a promising treatment for dementia, Alzheimer’s, and other neurological disorders.